GuOrg/Gu.Localization/README.md

 -->
 ```

+## Misc.
-## Does not use CurrentUICulture, set the culture explicitly.
+Does not use CurrentUICulture, set the culture explicitly.